Does Your Stab Vest Offer Needle Protection?

 This test-method evaluates puncture resistance of protective clothing materials which may include plastics or elastomeric films, coated fabrics, flexible materials, laminates, leathers or textile materials.

 Please note that of course no single standard can replicate the real life conditions in which a needle puncture takes place but testing to such standard must be seen as a good thing and will certainly eliminate some concerns a potential body armour wearer might have.

 The EN 388:2016 (Protective gloves against mechanical risks) is another available test.
 This is a test developed to verify the needle puncture resistance of gloves and has not been designed to test body armour, but again… it will indicate that a specific product or material has been tested against a recognised standard and that it has passed such test.

-However, in the world of stab vests, it is widely accepted and respected that official SPIKE tests and subsequent successful ‘spike resistance certifications’ are physical evidence that a body armour can withstand any type of hypodermic needle.
+However, in the world of body armour and stab vests, it is widely accepted and respected that official SPIKE tests and subsequent successful ‘spike resistance certifications’ are physical evidence that a body armour can withstand any type of hypodermic needle.
 In fact, such body armour can withstand many other tools/toys/weapons much more aggressive and stronger than a needle.
 Please read our CEO’s article titled: “The Importance of Spike Protection“.

-If I personally would have to wear any type of body armour then I would of course prefer to know that an independent government authorised agency had a look at it and states that it is offering such level of spike protection.
+If I personally would have to wear any type of body armour then I would of course prefer to know that an independent agency had a look at it, confirming it is indeed offering such level of protection.

 All stab vests manufactured by PPSS Group are certified to CAST KR/SP1, offering certified protection from shanks, spikes,hypodermic needles and similar threats.
 Test reports and certifications are of course available upon request.
 Please view our comprehensive product page.